GeorgeWLZD/customers_segmentation/README.md

 ![Data Structure](path/to/your/image.png)

 ## Clustering Results

+Base on the clustering analysis I identified 4 customer segments, which are the following.

 ### Newcomers (segment 1, size: 949 | 23%)
 These are customers with low spending and low purchase frequency.
 However, their high recency indicates they have made a purchase relatively recently.